ClaudiaBN/SingleCellPipelines/README.md

 ### scRNA-SEQ pipeline
 #### 1. Quality assessment and adapter trimming
-Read quality is assessed using software FASTQC and trimgalore.
+Read quality was assessed using software FASTQC and trimgalore.
 #### 2. Alignment
-Alignment is performed using HISAT2.
+Alignment was performed using HISAT2.
 #### 3. Generating summary table
 Quality and alignment were gathered in a table for analysis/filtering.